Jimwi/ilets_words/day23/2 Impeachment and the Righteous Republicans - Brenda Wineapple | The Open Mind.md

 HEFFNER: Now I see some parallels to today.
 Seeing a reality in plain sight, ignoring it.

 WINEAPPLE: Yeah.
 Exactly.
 So he begins to appoint people to governorships.
 You know, he begins to pardon former confederates, people like Alexander Stevens, who had been the vice president of the confederacy.
 And he, he's basically saying that these eleven states can now reenter the union.
 They can take their seat in the government.
-That's appalling.
+That's `appalling`.
 Especially since the 13th Amendment not only abolished slavery, but in abolishing slavery it said these people who had been enslaved and considered three fifths of a person are now whole persons, which changes the, it actually makes the representation in the south huge.
 And so the south, immediately those eleven states immediately take their place in Congress.
 Then they have their power again.

 HEFFNER: The Radical Republicans in the house take up impeachment.